 The Centre’s co-directors are four people who work on the basis of horizontality, consensus, and collective imagination.
 We have different backgrounds, experiences, and trajectories, which cross in Athens, where we are based.

 Anna Carastathis (PhD in philosophy) is a political theorist.
 She received her Ph.D. in Philosophy from McGill University; her M.Sc. in Gender Studies from the University of the Aegean; and her B.A.
 (Honours) in Philosophy from the University of Alberta.
-Anna has held research and teaching positions in various institutions in Canada, the United States, and Greece (Université de Montréal, California State University Los Angeles, University of British Columbia, Concordia University, McGill University, Panteion University of Political and Social Sciences).
-Anna is the author of Intersectionality: Origins, Contestations, Horizons (University of Nebraska Press, 2016), which was named a Choice Outstanding Academic Title by the American Library Association, and Reproducing Refugees: Photographìa of a Crisis (co-authored with Myrto Tsilimpounidi, Rowman & Littlefield International, 2020).
+Anna has worked in various institutions in Canada, the United States, and Greece and is currently a co-investigator in the TransCity project based at Panteion University of Social and Political Sciences.
+She is the author of Intersectionality: Origins, Contestations, Horizons (University of Nebraska Press, 2016), and co-author of Reproducing Refugees: Photographìa of a Crisis (Rowman & Littlefield International, 2020).
 Anna is a yoga practitioner (since 1999) and teacher (since 2013, certified by the Los Angeles Centre for Yoga) in community spaces.
-Pronouns: she/her
+(Pronouns: she/her)

-Coordinates the Research Area Art As Research: Visual, Performative, and Documentary Knowledges.
+Lia coordinates the Research Area Art as Research: Visual, Performative, and Documentary Knowledges.